flaberpengu/joplin-graph-view/README.md

     - Colors are assigned automatically but can be adjusted.
     - You can adjust your filters dynamically afterwards, don't forget to press `Enter`, otherwise the filter would not be updated.
+- Colour nodes by their parent notebook.
+    - Toggleable on or off.
+    - Default colours with per-notebook colour picker, should you wish to change the colours.

 **Note:** Requires Joplin 1.7.0+